treeverse/lakeFS/docs/integrations/kubeflow.md

 has_children: false

 ---
+# Using lakeFS with Kubeflow pipelines
+{: .no_toc }
 [Kubeflow](https://www.kubeflow.org/docs/about/kubeflow/) is a project dedicated to making deployments of ML workflows on Kubernetes simple, portable and scalable.
+A Kubeflow pipeline is a portable and scalable definition of an ML workflow composed of steps.
+Each step in the pipeline is an instance of a component represented as an instance of [ContainerOp](https://kubeflow-pipelines.readthedocs.io/en/latest/source/kfp.dsl.html#kfp.dsl.ContainerOp).

 ## Table of contents
 {: .no_toc .text-delta }

 1. TOC
 {:toc}

-## Using lakeFS with Kubeflow pipelines
-{: .no_toc }
-A Kubeflow pipeline is a portable and scalable definition of an ML workflow composed of steps.
-Each step in the pipeline is an instance of a component represented as an instance of [ContainerOp](https://kubeflow-pipelines.readthedocs.io/en/latest/source/kfp.dsl.html#kfp.dsl.ContainerOp).
+## Prerequisites
+### Make lakectl docker image accessible by Kubeflow
+lakeFS comes with its own [native CLI client](https://docs.lakefs.io/quickstart/lakefs_cli.html), which is also available as a [docker image](https://hub.docker.com/r/treeverse/lakectl).
+To build lakeFS-specific pipeline steps, Kubeflow should be able to pull the `treeverse/lakectl` docker image either from docker hub, or from your private registry.

 ## Add lakeFS-specific pipeline steps
-lakeFS comes with its own native CLI client.
-We will use it to build lakeFS-specific Kubeflow pipeline steps.
-To install and configure the lakeFS CLI client follow [this](https://docs.lakefs.io/quickstart/lakefs_cli.html) guide.

 As mentioned above, a pipeline component is represented as a ContainerOp.
-The pipeline components that invoke lakeFS operations use `lakectl`
-Once you have `lakectl` installed, you can add pipeline components that invoke lakeFS operations.
+To integrate lakeFS onto your Kubeflow pipeline, we will need to create components that perform lakeFS operations.
+To do that, we will implement ContainerOps, that use the `treeverse/lakectl` as their image, and run `lakectl` commands to execute the desired lakeFS-specific operation.

 For `lakectl` to work with Kubeflow, you will need to provide your `lakectl` configurations as environment variables named:
 * `LAKECTL_CREDENTIALS_ACCESS_KEY_ID: AKIAIOSFODNN7EXAMPLE`
 * `LAKECTL_SECRET_ACCESS_KEY: wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY`
 * `LAKECTL_SERVER_ENDPOINT_URL: https://lakefs.example.com`

 ### Example operations